How are the heights measured?

 Sun Exposure and Soil Conditions

 Plant Porcupine Grass in full sun for best development and sturdy growth.
 It thrives in any well-drained soil, and for maximum size it enjoys richer soils, and a good supply of water, but not constant wetness.
 Once established it is drought resistant, and resistant to salt spray too.
 Deer and rabbits ignore it, and it is normally free of pests and diseases.

 Pruning and Maintenance

 Simply cut back your Porcupine Grass to about 6 inches tall in spring, or earlier, once the leaves have completely died.
 Nothing else is necessary.
-This is a warm-season grass, so it can be slow to start sprouting.
+This is warm-season grass, so it can be slow to start sprouting.
 Don’t think it is dead, just be patient – it will re-sprout vigorously once warmer weather comes.

 History and Origin of Porcupine Grass